Dorgalam/LiorDorSnakeCPP/readme.md

   - Firing a bullet, getting hit by one, collecting a number and many more actions play an appropriate sound
   - Cool countdown before the game starts
   - Added another mission called isPalnidrome
+  - Screen is resized at the start to fit both the menu and the game perfectly